Synthetic immunology: Transdifferentiated cells

 Deletion of a single transcription factor enables mature B cells to transform into T cells via dedifferentiation and redifferentiation.
 Technologies that can control cell fate include strategies to induce pluripotent stem cell formation and using small molecules to induce stem cells to differentiate into specific cell types.
 Dedifferentiation could be used to turn autoimmune cells into inactive progenitors or to suppress rejection of transplanted organs.

 In 2016 researchers transdifferentiated fibroblasts into induced neural stem cells.
 The team mixed the cells into an FDA-approved surgical glue that provided a physical support matrix.
 They administered the result to mice.
 Survival times increased from 160 to 220 percent, depending on the type of tumor.

 Vaccines

 Therapeutic vaccines treat and immunize patients already infected with a given disease.
 Provenge is an adoptive cell-transfer therapy in which a patient's antigen-presenting target autologous prostate cancer tissue.
 Advances in chemical biology include synthetic molecules that modulate B cell activation, structurally complex carbohydrate tumor antigen and adjuvants synthesis, immunogenic chemotherapeutic agents and chemically homogeneous, synthetic vaccines.

+Synthetic immune receptors

+Synthetic immune receptors are engineered proteins that alter how immune cells detect and respond to extracellular antigen binding region, commonly derived from an antibody, with a transmembrane region and intracellular signaling domains.
+This design allows a T cell or another immune cell to recognize a surface antigen without requiring the antigen to be processed and presented by a major histocompatibility complex molecule.
+By contrast, T cell receptor engineering introduces or modifies a TCR that recognizes a specific peptide-MHC complex.
+Engineered TCRs can therefore target proteins located inside a cell, provided that peptides derived from those proteins are presented at the cell surface.

+Other synthetic immune receptors are intended to provide greater control over cellular responses.
+Synthetic Notch receptors, generally called SynNotch receptors, connect recognition of a selected extracellular antigen to activation of a chosen gene.
+An engineered cell can consequently be programmed to produce a cytokine, express a CAR, or activated another genetic program only after encountering the first antigen, SynNotch and related systems can create logic like responses in which a combinations of antigens determine whether the cell becomes active.
+Such circuits are being investigated as a way to distinguish diseased tissue from healthy tissue more precisely than receptors controlled by a single antigen.

+Receptor activity can also be placed under external or environmental control.
+Experimental systems have been designed to respond to small molecule drugs, proteases, hypoxia, inflammatory signals, or other characteristics of diseased tissue.
+These mechanisms may provide control over the location, timing, or intensity of an engineered immune response, although many remain in preclinical development.